sathish316/scrapify/README.md

 ## ScrApify

-ScrApify is a gem to easily scrap static html sites and make them look like REST APIs using an ActiveRecord-like querying interface
+ScrApify is a library to build APIs by scraping static sites with an ActiveRecord like querying interface

 ### Installation